 A skilled attorney can help you fight these charges before they harm your career consequences.
 A lawyer can evaluate your case, explaining your options in detail and crafting effective legal strategies to help you get past this challenging time.

 Working with a criminal defense lawyer can also help you avoid jail or prison time, fines, and restrictions on your driver’s license.
-An attorney can help you face any criminal charges head-on and share how to explain a DUI on a job application.
+For example, an attorney may focus on:

 Learn More About Becoming a Cop with a DUI

 Can you become a cop with a DUI on your record?
-In some cases, a police agency may hire you even after a conviction for driving under the influence of alcohol.
+In some cases, yes, a police agency may hire you even after a conviction for driving under the influence of alcohol.
 However, these charges may impact your eligibility for a job.

 Do not treat a misdemeanor DUI charge lightly or like it is not a serious crime.
 Anyone who has been arrested for driving under the influence and works in law enforcement or is applying for a career as a police officer should contact a Los Angeles DUI attorney.